PolRecasensSarra/MyFinances/README.md

 ## Download

-Download the latest release on [releases section](https://github.com/PolRecasensSarra/MyFinances/releases/latest) on GitHub.
+Download the latest release on itch.io [polhostrex.itch.io/my-finances](https://polhostrex.itch.io/my-finances) naming your own price (icluding 0€) or on [releases section](https://github.com/PolRecasensSarra/MyFinances/releases/latest) on GitHub.

 ## How it works